kubeshop/testkube/docs/docs/articles/testkube-oss.md

 Verify Your Installation: Ensure that Testkube is up and running with:
 `kubectl get all -n testkube`.

 Once set up, you're ready to unleash the full potential of Testkube in your environment.
-Whether you opt for the Open Source or Cloud variant, Testkube is committed to powering your development and testing workflows seamlessly.
+Whether you opt for the Open Source or Pro variant, Testkube is committed to powering your development and testing workflows seamlessly.